CreativeCoder-GitHub/research-project-data-2025-2026/README.md

 This repository contains all of the data from the study entitled 'The Effect of Dopamine Exposure on Electroencephalogram Power Spectral Density.'

 ## License
-All files in this repository are licensed under the CC-BY-4.0 license.
+All files in this repository are licensed under the CC-BY-4.0 license located in the LICENSE file found in the root of this repository.

 ## File Structure
 The file structure of the repository is as follows: